kristoffergarling/kristoffergarling/README.md

-# Kristoffer Gärling
+# 🚀 Kristoffer Gärling

 **`Frontend Developer`**

-I'm currently a Bachelor Student in Data- and System Science at Stockholm University.
-On the side I like to build both frontend and fullstack projects.
+I'm currently a Bachelor Student in Data- and System Science at Stockholm University with a big interest in frontend development.

  <p align="left">
       <a href="https://github.com/kristoffergarling?tab=followers">